SenseException/intl-sort/docs/custom-comparator.md

 ```

 When `$sortBuilder->getSorter()` is invoked, your factory will create and return an instance of
-`ProductNameComparator` that sorts an array of `Product`-instances by the product name.
+`ProductNameComparator` for the sorter that sorts an array of `Product`-instances by the product name.

 Now you can order your products with all the different possible configurations allowed by intl-sort
 to the different needs of each supported country/region throughout your project